India’s prime minister decrees 21-day lockdown to curb virus

-NEW DELHI (AP) — India will begin the world’s largest lockdown, Prime Minister Narendra Modi announced in a TV address Tuesday night, warning that anyone going outside risked inviting the coronavirus inside their homes, and pledging $2 billion to bolster the country’s beleaguered health care system.
+NEW DELHI (AP) — India will begin the world’s largest lockdown on Wednesday, Prime Minister Narendra Modi announced in a TV address, warning citizens to stay inside or risk inviting the pandemic into their homes, and pledging $2 billion to bolster the country’s beleaguered health care system.

-“To save India and every Indian, there will be a total ban on venturing out of your homes,” Modi said, adding that if the country failed to manage the next 21 days, it could be set back by 21 years.
+“To save India and every Indian, there will be a total ban on venturing out,” Modi said Tuesday night, acknowledging that the 21-day lockdown would be a major blow to the economy, but that the alternative could set the country back 21 years.

-India’s stay-at-home order puts nearly one-fifth of the world’s population under lockdown.
+The move puts nearly one-fifth of the world’s population under lockdown.

 Indian health officials have reported 469 active cases of COVID-19, the disease caused by the virus, and 10 deaths.
 Officials have repeatedly insisted there is no evidence yet of communal spread but have conducted relatively scant testing for the disease.
+In a country where tens of millions live in dense urban areas with irregular access to clean water, experts have said communal spread is inevitable.

+For weeks, while the coronavirus wracked neighboring China and other parts of Asia, India’s infection toll stood at just three, all students in the Chinese epicenter, Wuhan, who were treated in their home state of Kerala and recovered from the disease.

+But since the World Health Organization declared the coronavirus a global pandemic, triggering India’s government to invoke a British Raj-era epidemic act giving it sweeping powers to contain the disease, the cases have been growing rapidly and, according to Modi, have the potential to “spread like wildfire.”

 In recent days, India has been gradually expanding stay-at-home orders and has banned international and domestic flights and suspended passenger service on its extensive rail system.